 Sloan: Our core team often talks about our desire for increased awareness and understanding of SPRED.
-Like many ministries SPRED could certainly benefit from funds to support additional SPRED Community Workers.
+Like many ministries, SPRED could certainly benefit from funds to support additional SPRED Community Workers.
 We have several proximate parishes that are without SPRED, with children on waiting lists.
-People’s lives are busy so finding committed, talented catechists is always something we need.
-Additional SPRED Community Workers would help facilitate that growth and oversee placements and opportunities—it’s important work.
+People’s lives are busy so finding committed, talented catechists are always something we need.
+Additional SPRED Community Workers would help facilitate that growth and oversee placements and opportunities—it’s important to work.
 We know our friends with developmental disabilities are out there, we have waiting lists to support that fact.

-Gordon: Thank you for sharing insights into the love and care that SPRED catechists have for the Friends that they care for and the love and care that they return..
+Gordon: Thank you for sharing insights into the love and care that SPRED catechists have for the Friends that they care for and the love and care that they return.